5 Early Christmas Gifts To Buy On Amazon On Labor Day Weekend

-Labor Day sales are about as American as apple pie, and while many people might hit back and mortar stores to seek out holiday sales, Amazon is ready to entice shoppers with deals of their own.
-It’s never to early to be thinking about Christmas gifts and Amazon is offering bargains that appeal to just about everyone.
+Labor Day sales are about as American as apple pie, and while many people might hit brick and mortar stores to seek out holiday sales, Amazon is ready to entice shoppers with deals of their own.
+It’s never too early to be thinking about Christmas gifts and Amazon is offering bargains that appeal to just about everyone.
 Below are five ideas for gifts that are currently available from the online retailer.

 Instant Pot Duo

 For those who love to spend time in the kitchen, Amazon has listed the Instant Pot Duo for almost half off its retail price for $59.99.
 This handy multi-purpose unit replaces seven kitchen appliances.
 The pot can be used as a pressure cooker, slow cooker, rice cooker and steamer.
-It can also be used to sauté foods, make yogurt warm dishes.
-The cooker features one-touch smart programing and cooks up to 70 percent faster than traditional cookers.
+It can also be used to sauté foods.
+The cooker features one-touch smart programming and cooks up to 70 percent faster than traditional cookers.
 The cooker is dishwasher safe, so it saves cleaning time and takes up little room in the kitchen.

 Chesapeake Bay Candles